AliELSharawy/Garbage-Collector/README.md

 ## The input is:
   - Total size of the heap in bytes (for G1 GC)
   - File heap.csv : this is a comma separated file with three columns.
-Each line represents the information about a single allocated object.
-This object may be used or not used.
+Each line represents the information about a single allocated object whether this object may be used or not used.
       - object-identifier: a unique 6 digits identifier of the allocated objects.
       - memory-start: the index of the first byte in heap memory representing this object
       - memory-end: the index of the last byte in heap memory representing this object